Western Boundary Time Series

 Florida Current Transport Time Series - Data Products

 The Florida Current transport time series presented in these products are shown in Sverdrups (Sv).
 One Sverdrup is a flow rate defined to equal one million cubic meters per second (1 Sv=106 m3s-1).
 The long term mean transport of the Florida Current has been found to be 32 Sv (Larsen, 1992; Baringer and Larsen, 2001; Meinen et al., 2010; Volkov et al., 2024).
-Three Florida Current transport time series products are available below:
+Four Florida Current transport time series products are available below:

 1) Florida Current transports from vessel surveys along 27°N in the Florida Straits